luphord/imgwrench/docs/usage.rst

 .. code-block:: console

     Usage: imgwrench collage [OPTIONS]

     Create a collage from multiple images.

     Options:
     -w, --width INTEGER         width of the collage  [default: 3072] -s, --height INTEGER        height of the collage  [default: 2048] -f, --frame-width FLOAT     width of the frame as a fraction of the longer image side  [default: 0.01]

     -c, --color COLOR           color of the frame as a color name, hex value or in rgb(...) function form  [default: white]

-      -x, --seed INTEGER       seed for random number generator  [default: 123] --help                   Show this message and exit.
+    -x, --seed INTEGER          seed for random number generator  [default: 123] -n, --number-tries INTEGER  number of tries for layout generation  [default:
+                                100]

+    --help                      Show this message and exit.

 colorfix
 ========